 |Canadian students||International students|

 Tuition will vary depending on the type and number of classes you take in a year.
 This estimate reflects a typical amount you could expect to pay in your first year if you enroll in a full course load, the maximum number of courses allowed (2018-2019 Canadian dollar rates).

 Fees are used to fund specific student benefits, including health, vision and dental coverage, a bus pass, recreational programs and fitness centre access.

 The cost of books and supplies varies widely depending on the courses you choose.
 It is recommended that you budget between $1,000-$2,000 per year.

-The Bachelor of Science in Agriculture (B.S.A) Animal Science is offered by University of Saskatchewan's College of Agriculture and Bioresources:
+The Bachelor of Science in Agriculture (B.S.A) Animal Science degree is offered by the University of Saskatchewan's College of Agriculture and Bioresources: